fzuo/homepage/docs/service.md

 - Technical Program Committee (TPC) of <a href="http://acisinternational.org/conferences/sera-2022/">the 20th IEEE/ACIS International Conference on Software Engineering, Management and Applications (SERA 2022)</a>

-- Reviewer and Session Presider of <a href="https://www.ccsc.org/southcentral/">the 34th Annual Consortium for Computing Sciences in Colleges South Central Conference (CCSC SC 2023)</a>
+- Reviewer of <a href="https://www.ccsc.org/southcentral/">the 34th Annual Consortium for Computing Sciences in Colleges South Central Conference (CCSC SC 2023)</a>

-- Reviewer of <a href="http://www.ccscse.org/conference.php?year=37th/">the 37th Annual Consortium for Computing Sciences in Colleges Southeastern Conference (CCSC SE 2023)</a>
+- Reviewer and Session Presider of <a href="http://www.ccscse.org/conference.php?year=37th">the 37th Annual Consortium for Computing Sciences in Colleges Southeastern Conference (CCSC SE 2023)</a>

 - Journal Reviewer of <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, 2021 - present